danielazaffalon/UserHabitatAPI/README.md

     ```

 ## Contributing
 Contributions are welcome!
-Please fork the repository and submit a pull request with your proposed changes.
+To contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch:
+    ```bash
+    git checkout -b feature-branch
+    ```
+3. Make your changes.
+4. Commit your changes:
+    ```bash
+    git commit -am 'Add new feature'
+    ```
+5. Push to the branch:
+    ```bash
+    git push origin feature-branch
+    ```
+6. Create a new Pull Request.

 Make sure to follow the project's coding standards and thoroughly test your changes before submission.

 ## License
 This project is licensed under the ISC License.
 See the [LICENSE](LICENSE) file for details.